Two Artists Who Risked Their Lives to Defy the Nazis

 14 December 2021

-Please join us on Thursday 14 December, 8.00pm (UK time) where Yad Vashem UK will be hosting, via Zoom, a Book Club event discussing the book: Paper Bullets: Two Artists Who Risked Their Lives to Defy the Nazis by Jeffrey H. Jackson
+On Tuesday 14 December, 8.00pm Yad Vashem UK hosted, via Zoom, a Book Club event discussing the book: Paper Bullets: Two Artists Who Risked Their Lives to Defy the Nazis by Jeffrey H. Jackson.
+Tanya Bentley who is a curator at the National Portrait Gallery, facilitated the Book Club event.

 To purchase a copy of this book, CLICK HERE